watilde/Harmonia/research/modules/1-federated-partial-identification/manuscripts/manuscript_v1.0.md

 where $W_k = 2\epsilon_k$ is the bound width. **This is inverse-width weighting**. ∎

-**Remark 1 (KKT as Necessary Conditions):** This derivation establishes inverse-width weighting as a **necessary condition** for minimax optimality via KKT stationarity.
+This derivation establishes inverse-width weighting as a necessary condition for minimax optimality via KKT stationarity.
 For convex optimization problems (which this is, with linear aggregation and convex max objective), KKT conditions are also sufficient, though we do not formally prove convexity here.
-The characterization shows that any minimax-optimal solution must satisfy the inverse-width formula, making it the natural candidate for practical use.
+Any minimax-optimal solution must satisfy the inverse-width formula, making it the natural candidate for practical use.

-**Remark 2 (Relationship to Meta-Analysis):** Proposition 1 extends classical inverse-variance weighting (Fisher, 1925) from point estimates to interval bounds.
+Proposition 1 extends classical inverse-variance weighting (Fisher, 1925) from point estimates to interval bounds.
 While meta-analysis assumes unconfoundedness and aggregates θ̂ₖ ± σₖ, our setting handles unmeasured confounding via partial identification, aggregating [Lₖ, Uₖ] with widths Wₖ = Uₖ - Lₖ.
 The key distinction: meta-analysis fails under unmeasured confounding (biased point estimates), while our bounds remain valid.
 Under unconfoundedness, width W ∝ √Variance, so inverse-width² approximates inverse-variance, but our result holds even when this relationship breaks down.

-**Remark 3 (Computational Advantage):** Unlike random-effects meta-analysis (DerSimonian-Laird), which requires iterative τ² estimation via method of moments or REML, inverse-width weighting is computed in closed form as wₖ = Wₖ⁻¹ / Σⱼ Wⱼ⁻¹, requiring O(K) operations with no iterative convergence.
-This makes federated aggregation computationally trivial even for large site counts.

 **Corollary 1 (Convergence to Sample-Size Weighting):**